Jeremie Frimpong's Reaction to Gabriel's Penalty Miss Goes Viral

 He accompanied the message with several laughing emojis and a shrug emoji.

-Following the defeat, Arsenal manager Mikel Arteta revealed why Gabriel was chosen as one of the penalty takers.
+Following the defeat, Arsenal manager Mikel Arteta disclosed why Gabriel was chosen as one of the penalty takers.

-The Gunners still had players such as Noni Madueke and Martín Zubimendi available, but Arteta explained that Gabriel personally volunteered to be among the first five takers.
+The Gunners still had players such as Noni Madueke and Martín Zubimendi available, but the Brazilian had volunteered to step up.

 Regular penalty specialists Havertz, Bukayo Saka and Martin Ødegaard had already been substituted, leaving Arsenal with fewer experienced options.